boldingd/EclipsePhaseContent/notes.md

 - RNA: Research Network Affiliation, used by argonauts, technologists, scientists, and research- ers, referred to as r-rep.

+Notably, I've written "Guanxi" every way but the right way.

 ## Notes for Skyward